Virginia General Assembly abandons Commanders stadium bill - WHIZ News

-The team said in a statement that it supported the legislature’s decision to “more deeply examine this issue.”
+The team, which currently plays in Maryland and has been exploring new stadium possibilities for several years, said in a statement that it supported the legislature’s decision to “more deeply examine this issue.”

 “We look forward to continued engagement and open dialogue with stakeholders across the Commonwealth to share our vision and hear directly from communities on their economic development objectives and how we can be a trusted, reliable partner to realize those outcomes,” the statement said.